RajivKurien/Dining_Philosophers/README.md

 Each philosopher transitions between four possible states:
-- Thinking: the philosopher does not hold any forks.
+- **Thinking**: the philosopher does not hold any forks.
 So they are thinking
-- Left Thinking: the philosopher holds the fork to their left.
+- **Left Thinking**: the philosopher holds the fork to their left.
 They are still thinking
-- Right Thinking: the philosopher holds the fork to their right.
+- **Right Thinking**: the philosopher holds the fork to their right.
 They are still thinking
-- Eating: the philosopher holds both their forks, so they are eating.
+- **Eating**: the philosopher holds both their forks, so they are eating.

 At each state the philosopher has three other possible states they can attempt to move towards.
 Eg: A philosopher in state 1 can attempt move to 1, 2, or 3.